 At their base, they sport a single adhesive foot, called a basal disc, which they use to attach to underwater surfaces like rocks or shells.
 Anemones can have anywhere from a dozen to a few hundred tentacles.
 These cnidarians come in a variety of colors, decorating a tide pool or reef like a garden of wildflowers.

-Anemones are known to form symbiotic relationships with other animals.
-They may attach to the shell of a crab and hitch a ride to another part of the ocean, for example.
-The most famous alliance is with clownfish.
-By building up a protective mucous coating, the clownfish is immune to the stinging cells of the anemone.
-The clownfish makes its home within the anemone’s tentacles, enjoying protection from predators; in return, the anemone gets to eat the leftovers from the clownfish’s meals.
+Anemones are known to form symbiotic relationships with other animals; their most well-known alliance is with clownfish.
+Because of a protective mucous coating, clownfish are immune to an anemone’s stinging cells.
+They make their homes within the anemone’s tentacles, protected from predators; in return, the anemone eats the clownfish’s leftover meals.

-At the National Aquarium, you can see 10 different species of sea anemones throughout the exhibits.
+At the National Aquarium, you’ll find 16 different species of sea anemones.

-Anemones are carnivores.
-Some feed on tiny plankton, and others feed on fish.
-The anemone has stinging tentacles, which are triggered by the slightest touch, firing a harpoon-like filament (called a nematocyst—the same thing that causes a jellyfish sting) into their victim and injecting a paralyzing neurotoxin.
-The helpless prey is then guided into the mouth by the tentacles.
+Anemones are carnivorous, feeding on tiny plankton or fish.
+Their stinging tentacles are triggered by the slightest touch, firing a harpoon-like filament called a nematocyst into their prey.
+Once injected with the paralyzing neurotoxin, the prey is guided into the mouth by the tentacles.

 An anemone has a single opening in the center of an oral disc, by which it consumes food and excretes waste.
 At the Aquarium, they are fed pieces of shrimp, fish and krill.

 Most anemones are small, but some can grow as large as 6.5 feet in diameter.

 Most anemone species are non-threatened, but there are a few considered vulnerable.